Superior Labrum SLAP

 Typically, a period of nonsurgical treatment is initiated with a period of avoidance of painful arm positions such as throwing or overhead work, and a structured rehabilitative program emphasizing improving the kinetics of the scapula and stretching the posterior capsule which is associated with glenohumeral rotation deficits.
 Rotator cuff strengthening is also an important component of the rehabilitative program.
 Injections can be used to modulate inflammation and provide pain relief during the initiation of a structured exercise program.

 In patient who fail nonsurgical management, arthroscopic surgery may be warranted.
 In patients with isolated SLAP tears, depending on concomitant pathology, sometimes the SLAP tear alone can be repaired with a bioabsorbable knotless implant that provides long term fixation and obviates concern for irritation from knots and prominent implants in the joint.
 Often times, SLAP repair can be performed with a biceps tenodesis to stop the eccentric pull from the biceps, which can lead to pain and stiffness if not performed.
-Older patients presenting with rotator cuff and other lesions are frequently treated with debridement of the SLAP tear and biceps tenodesis, as clinical outcomes have increasingly supported this treatment algorithm amongst experienced shoulder specialists like Dr. Obermeyer(2).
+Older patients presenting with rotator cuff and other lesions are frequently treated with debridement of the SLAP tear and biceps tenodesis, as clinical outcomes have increasingly supported this treatment algorithm amongst experienced shoulder surgeon like Dr. Obermeyer(2).

 Schedule an orthopedic appointment